hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_metadata_export.rst

 Hasura CLI: hasura metadata export
 ----------------------------------

-Export Hasura GraphQL engine metadata from the database.
+Export Hasura GraphQL engine metadata from the database

 Synopsis
 ~~~~~~~~

-Export Hasura metadata and save it in migrations/metadata.yaml file.
+Export Hasura metadata and save it in the ``migrations/metadata.yaml`` file.
 The output is a yaml file which captures all the metadata required
-by GraphQL Engine.
+by the GraphQL engine.
 This includes info about tables that are tracked,
 permission rules, relationships and event triggers that are defined
 on those tables.